buddycore/centro-theme/README.md

 Work on the customizer is still being completed but you'll be able to change the colours, add logos, include your analytics codes and more.

 ## Responsiveness
-Learning from the development of Surface Theme there have been some conscious UI changes to enhance UX.
+Learning from the development of Surface Theme there have been some UI changes to enhance UX.
 For 1:1 pixel ratio devices this theme is almost rock.

 ## Why put an unfinished theme live?
 It's a work in progress, each feature has its own merits for the platforms namely WordPress and BuddyPress.
 I like these features and so do many others, releasing them in stages allows me